 Adelanto, California 92301

-And now that the Needles Courthouse no longer handles criminal matters, DUI and BUI cases are currently heard in the Bartow Courthouse, Department Five, located at 235 East Mountain View Avenue.
-The number is (760) 256-4758.
+Now that the Needles Courthouse no longer handles criminal matters, DUI and BUI cases are currently heard in the Bartow Courthouse, Department Five, located at 235 East Mountain View Avenue.
+The phone number is (760) 256-4758.